SEARCH

 If you do not know the type of plants you have, time will tell: pay attention to fruiting times.
 First comes flowers, then comes fruit.

-The names for types of strawberry plants vary in different regions but here are some common ones.
+Common names vary in different regions but here are some common ones.

 These next two groups can be “day neutral.”
 This means what it sounds like: they are not particularly sensitive to the amount of light available and simply continue to flower and fruit during the summer months.